Skip to Content

 Why mild hearing loss isn't harmless and shouldn't be ignored

 Mild hearing loss involves difficulty hearing soft sounds and understanding speech in noisy environments.
-It typically affects hearing thresholds between 26 to 40 decibels.
+It typically affects hearing thresholds between 26 and 40 decibels.
 Common causes include ageing, noise exposure, and ear infections.
-Treatment options include hearing aids and assistive devices to improve sound clarity and communication.

 In this article, we explore the causes, effects, and available treatment options for mild hearing loss, which we hope will shed light on this often-overlooked level of hearing loss.